 Other things have not been so great, like the increase in single use plastic such as disposable gloves and face masks……

 Life in quarantine has made me realize many things.
-I really love human connection and touch, which I completely forgot about (truth).
+I really love human connection and touch, which I completely forgot about.
 I really love going to galleries and see art.
 I love Los Angeles and driving through the hills.
 I love sunsets!
-I miss my favorite restaurants and the small interactions with the people at my local supermarket.
+I miss my favorite restaurants and the small interactions with the people at my local coffee shop and supermarket.
 BUT the most important of all, I love and need to be out in nature for my mental and emotional well-being.

 I can’t recall what week of quarantine it was, but I had to get out of my apartment as the walls seemed to be tumbling down on me.
 Walking through my neighborhood was not enough.

 I decided to drive up Laurel Canyon and Mulholland to walk around because my regular hiking/running in nature spot is temporarily closed.
 On top of the hills, surrounded by green hills, trees, the open and wide sky and the beauty of it all brought me almost down to me knees.
 I felt my heart breathing again.
 It was a moment of deep gratitude and reference for this beautiful planet we call home.

 Moving forward, it has become crystal clear once again I need nature and a healthy environment to stay sane.
 We all do!
 It was also a great reminder why I started Ad Vitam.
 I love the Earth!
 To me, Earth Day is every day, just as Thanksgiving should be every day.

 The Launch of the Modern Environmental Movement

 50 years ago the first Earth Day in 1970 marked the launching of the modern environmental movement.
 It was a collective response to environmental issues such as oil spills, air and water pollution.
 An estimated 20 million people in America alone took to the streets on behalf of the environment and demanded a new way forward for our planet.